VSteshenko/drogular/docs/reference/routing/router.md

 );
 ```

-Registers an [`ActionHandler`](../actions/action-handler.md) factory for POST requests. `target` is recorded as route-inspection metadata.
+Registers an [`ActionHandler`](../actions/action-handler.md) factory. `ActionMethod::Post` is the default; `ActionMethod::Get` registers the same handler model for a read-only GET endpoint. `target` is recorded as route-inspection metadata.

 For each matching request, the router: